ivbrajkovic/js-chronicles/Functional JavaScript/composition.md

 <a id="pipeline"></a>
 ### Streamlining Code with Pipelines ✨

 While function composition is a powerful tool, as workflows grow in complexity, even the best compositions can become tangled.
-Like unpacking nested Russian dolls 🪆, deeply nested compositions can obscure intent, making the overall flow harder to grasp. **Pipelines** take abstraction further offering inear, progressive transformations that mirrors **natural reasoning**—simplifying workflows into intuitive, effortless steps
+Like unpacking **Russian dolls** 🪆, deeply nested compositions can obscure intent, making the overall flow harder to grasp.
+Pipelines take abstraction a step further by offering linear, progressive transformations **that mirror natural reasoning**.

+### Building a Simple `pipe` Utility 🛠️
 Many modern JavaScript frameworks and libraries (hello, functional programming enthusiasts! 👋) offer pipeline utilities, but building your own is surprisingly simple.
-Here’s a basic implementation of a `pipe` function:
+Let’s see how you can create one in just a few lines of code.
 ```typescript
 const pipe =
   (...fns: Function[]) =>
   (input: any) => fns.reduce((acc, fn) => fn(acc), input);
 ```
-This utility composes a list of operations into a single, linear process, ensuring input progresses seamlessly through each step.
+This utility chains a list of operations into a seamless, linear process, ensuring input flows effortlessly through each step.
 Let’s refactor our previous `checkout` example using `pipe`:
 ```typescript
 const checkout = pipe(
   calculateTotal,